ramprackash/cmpe273-lab4/README.md

    put the data to all nodes and "get" will verify if any repair operation is needed.

-   Support for DELETE can be found in
+   Support for DELETE can be found in:

       1. server/src/main/java/edu/sjsu/cmpe/cache/repository/InMemoryCache.java
       2. server/src/main/java/edu/sjsu/cmpe/cache/repository/CacheInterface.java
       3. server/src/main/java/edu/sjsu/cmpe/cache/api/resources/CacheResource.java

-   Rollback on WRITE implementation is found in
+   Rollback on WRITE implementation is found in:

       1. client/src/main/java/edu/sjsu/cmpe/cache/client/DistributedCacheService.java